Financial Exploitation or Abuse

 Now not everyone younger than you is trying to con you out of your life savings.
 But we would like to warn you of some “Red Flags” that should get your guard up.

-1. A big #1 is they start asking you about your financial information (not only is this rude, but it’s none
+1. THE BIG #1 is they start asking you about your financial information (not only is this rude, but it’s

 a.
 They will inquire as to which local banks you are using.